markope/crossbarwww/website/crossbario/docs/WAMP-Long-Poll-Service.md

 **`queue_limit_messages`** | Limit the number of queued messages.
 If 0, don't enforce a limit. (default: **100**) **`debug`** | A boolean that activates debug output for this service. (default: **false**).
 **`debug_transport_id`** | If given (e.g. `"kjmd3sBLOUnb3Fyr"`), use this fixed transport ID. (default: **null**).

-## Example using curl

-For developers that want to add WAMP-over-Longpoll support to their WAMP client library, we have another [example](https://github.com/crossbario/crossbarexamples/tree/master/longpoll_curl) which demonstrates the transport using **curl** only.
-This example can be useful during development and debugging.
-It is **not** for end-users.